7 Facts from our TrueReport Review

 Nutrigenomics, the study of how a person’s genes affect their response to food, is one way TrueReport makes the field of functional medicine available to all.

 The company’s goal is to educate people about the different stages of living a holistic life and empower them with the knowledge and skills to make good decisions about their health.
 It is a subsidiary of Metabolic Healing.
 The parent company offers additional resources, including integrative nutrition consulting, practitioner training courses, and consumer education courses.

-TrueReport was founded in 2009 by Michael McEvoy and is based in Santa Cruz, California, United States.
+Michael McEvoy founded TrueReport in 2009 and based it in Santa Cruz, California, United States.

 Review of TrueReport Products

-TrueReport offers one product that can be ordered by individuals for personalized results and interpretation.
+TrueReport offers one product that individuals can order for personalized results and interpretation.
 There are additional products available to healthcare practitioners who wish to use them consistently in their practice.

 True Report Nutrigenomics

 This report analyzes over 250 SNPs from uploaded DNA data and provides a personalized, easy to understand description of how SNP polymorphisms influence your body’s response to food.
 To note, it is not used to diagnose a medical condition or disease.
 The proper use of this test data shows why certain things won’t work for your body system.